Positive Behaviour

 In the same way that we support children if they have made mistakes in maths, or English, we support children who make mistakes in their behaviour.
 If behaviour has not been positive, we explain to a child why, and support them in understanding a better way to approach issues.

-All children and adults in school are encouraged to refer to these values in order that there is a consistent approach to guiding behaviour.
+All adults refer to these values in order that there is a consistent approach to guiding behaviour.

 We regularly talk to children, both as a class group, or individually as needed, about the kind of behaviour they should show in lessons, around school and towards others.
 We explain the impact of negative behaviour on others and ask children to imagine themselves on the receiving end of such behaviour.